-In the case of a taxpayer engaged in manufacturing and selling or purchasing and reselling goods or products, "sales" includes all gross receipts from the sales of such goods or products (or other property of a kind which would properly be included in the inventory of the taxpayer if on hand at the close of the income year) held by the taxpayer primarily for sale to customers in the ordinary course of its trade or business.
+• In the case of a taxpayer engaged in manufacturing and selling or purchasing and reselling goods or products, "sales" includes all gross receipts from the sales of such goods or products (or other property of a kind which would properly be included in the inventory of the taxpayer if on hand at the close of the income year) held by the taxpayer primarily for sale to customers in the ordinary course of its trade or business.
 "Gross receipts" for this purpose means gross sales, less returns and allowances, and includes all interest income, service charges, carrying charges, or time-price differential charges incidental to such sales.
 Federal and state excise taxes (including sales taxes) shall be included as part of such receipts if such taxes are passed on to the buyer or included as part of the selling price of the product.

 - In the case of cost plus fixed fee contracts, such as the operation of a government-owned plant for a fee, "sale" includes the entire reimbursed cost, plus the fee. - In the case of a taxpayer engaged in providing services, such as the operation of an advertising agency, or the performance of equipment service contracts, or research and development contracts, "sales" includes the gross receipts from the performance of such services, including fees, commissions, and similar items. - In the case of a taxpayer engaged in renting real or tangible property, "sales" includes the gross receipts from the rental, lease, or licensing the use of the property. - In the case of a taxpayer engaged in the disposition of non-inventory assets and property used or purchased in the regular course of business, "sales" includes the capital gain or ordinary gain realized from such disposition.
-The term "sales" does not include the return of capital or recovery of basis with respect to noninventory capital assets. - In the case of a taxpayer engaged in the sale or redemption of investment securities, "sales" includes the interest or other income from such transactions.
-The term "sales" does not include the return of capital or the recovery of principal utilized to make such investments.
+The term "sales" does not include the return of capital or recovery of basis with respect to non-inventory capital assets. - For all taxable years beginning after December 31, 2007, in the case of sales of intangible business assets, only the net gains from the sale shall be included in the sales factor.